matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 </div>
 <h2>Key Features So Far</h2>

-<p> With the help of ChatGPT, I have made a lot of progress over the past few weeks, building this site from a basic idea.
+<p> With the help of a coding asistant, I have made a lot of progress over the past few weeks, building this site from a basic idea.
 Here’s a summary of what we’ve done: </p>
 <div style="text-align: center;">

 <img src="https://i.ibb.co/zsYF748/Progression-Frame-MAJ-MIN-w-Progkey.png" height=300>